 Director of Education

 Outlined below you will see the option choices you have for the courses you will complete over S3 and S4.
 These courses complement your core subjects and the majority will be completed at National 5 level.
-Please complete and submit this options form by 9am on the 17 March 2023.

 The core curriculum is outlined below: